soladity/jetton-swap/README.md

-# Jetton Dex Smart Contract
+# Jetton Swap Smart Contract

 This is develope by using Tact template.
 This template comes pre-configured to kickstart your new Tact project.
 It includes the Tact compiler, TypeScript, Jest integrated with [tact-emulator](https://github.com/tact-lang/tact-emulator), and a sample demonstrating how to run tests.